soccer-ctrl/Dune/README.md

 sandworm.h and sandWorm.cpp

-These files define the sandWorm class which contains attributes to keep track of the sandWorm speed and location.
+These files define the SandWorm class which contains attributes to keep track of the sandWorm speed and location.
 Just as in the CppND-Capstone-Snake-Game project, there are methods to update the sandWorm state, which are called from the Game::Update method.
 The sandWorm head and body are treated separately; the head is stored using float coordinates, and the body is stored using a vector of int cell coordinates.
-The snadWorm::UpdateHead method updates the head location using the sandWorm's speed.
+The sandWorm::UpdateHead method updates the head location using the sandWorm's speed.
 If the head has passed into a new cell, then the body is updated with sandWorm::UpdateBody.

+player.h and player.cpp

+These files define the Playerclass, which conatains attributes to keep track of the player speed and location.
+There are methods to update the player state, called from the Game::Update method.

+game.h and game.cpp

+These files define the Game class and the game loop: Game::Run.
+The Game class stores the state of the game, including instances of a SandWorm object and a PLayer object, the locations of rocks, the time remaining, and the location of any thumpers that have beedn deplyed.
+Aside from the game loop, the Game class also contains a method to update the state of the game (Game::Update).

+render.h and render.cpp

+These files define the Renderer class which uses the SDL library to render the game to the screen.
+The Renderer class constructor creates the SDL window and an SDL renderer object that can draw in the window.
+The Renderer::Render method draws the player, the sandWorm and the rocks in the window using the SDL renderer.